liambx/jjzhang.github.io/README.md

-# joshuashzha.github.io
+# jjzhang.github.io
-Website of Shuai
+Website of Jiajun

 Notes for using Jekyll and GitHub pages: